ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

             "wb_coordinator": "Name of water bomber coordinator class" }

-    The coordinators are stored in two dictionaries in main.py which are as follows:
+    Several coordinators are provided with the application which prioritise strikes differently.
+The different coordinators are stored in two dictionaries in simulator.py as follows:

     .. code-block:: python

-        UAV_COORDINATORS = {
+        UAV_COORDINATORS: Dict[str, Union[Type[UAVCoordinator]]] = {
             "MatlabUAVCoordinator": MatlabUAVCoordinator,
             "NewStrikesFirstUAVCoordinator": NewStrikesFirstUAVCoordinator,
             "InsertionUAVCoordinator": InsertionUAVCoordinator,
             "MinimiseMeanTimeUAVCoordinator": MinimiseMeanTimeUAVCoordinator,
+            "ReprocessMaxTimeUAVCoordinator": ReprocessMaxTimeUAVCoordinator,
         }

-        WB_COORDINATORS = {
+        WB_COORDINATORS: Dict[str, Union[Type[WBCoordinator]]] = {
             "MatlabWBCoordinator": MatlabWBCoordinator,
             "NewStrikesFirstWBCoordinator": NewStrikesFirstWBCoordinator,
             "InsertionWBCoordinator": InsertionWBCoordinator,
             "MinimiseMeanTimeWBCoordinator": MinimiseMeanTimeWBCoordinator,
+            "ReprocessMaxTimeWBCoordinator": ReprocessMaxTimeWBCoordinator,
         }

     The provided name of the coordinator in the JSON file should be the key to the desired coordinator